Basic Data Management in the de.NBI Cloud

 Exit htop by typing q or F10.

 5. We have installed some tools previously using the conda environment management.
 In order to use them, we need to activate this environment.
-The default environemnt for using SimpleVM is denbi.
+The default environment for using SimpleVM is denbi.
 To activate this, type

 conda activate denbi.